 7. Do not get discouraged

 Winning a custody case through self-representation is no cakewalk; there would be setbacks and multiple hearings, so do not get discouraged and give up.
-Focus on your end goal and continue to work on it.
+Focus on your end goal, what is in the best interests of your child(ren), and continue to work on it.
+In the end, not every battle with your ex-spouse is worth winning.
+The war that you should strive for winning is the ability to have a healthy and happy relationship not only with your child during the divorce process, but to be able to enjoy a strong and positive relationship with your child(ren) when they are adults.

 How To File For Custody Of A Child Through A Lawyer?